bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 docker run imagename-webapi
 ```

-#### PROBLEM2: appsettings.Production.json - FileNotFoundException
+#### PROBLEM 2: appsettings.Production.json - FileNotFoundException

 After running the command above, an Unhandled FileNotFoundException is thrown.
 This is a correct behavior, in the publishing step of the **DockerFile** **BUILD_CONFIGURATION=Release** is specified,
 which defaults to the Production environment.
-In the project directory there is no appsettings.Production.json file
+In the project directory, there is no appsettings.Production.json file.

 ```bash
 Unhandled exception.
 System.IO.FileNotFoundException: The configuration file 'appsettings.Production.json' was not found and is not optional.
 The expected physical path was '/app/appsettings.Production.json'.